 Although not statutorily required, the Status Hearing date is usually set at the Adversary Hearing and open-court notice to parties can be given.

-Special Issue: Courts may consider setting the dates for Status, Initial Permanency, and Final Hearings at the start of the case as it helps provide parents with notice of future hearings.
+Special Issue: Courts should consider setting the dates for Status, Initial Permanency, and Final Hearings at the start of the case as it helps provide all parties and interested persons with notice of future hearings.